 The Handle and What It Means

-The handle on inverted cup and handle patterns form on the right side just like it’s counterpart pattern the cup and handle.
-The handle could also be forming secondary patterns such as a flag or wedge (read our how to start investing post).
+The handle on the inverted cup and handle patterns form on the right side, just like its counterpart pattern, the cup and handle.
+The handle could also form secondary patterns, such as a flag or wedge.

-The cup hits the support level and has a minor correction that forms the handle.
-Once the handle completes and the pattern doesn’t break down, the stock will fall down further.
+The cup hits the support level with a minor correction forming the handle.
+The stock will fall further once the handle completes and the pattern doesn’t break down.

-The handle forms both support and resistance so look at the candlesticks forming the handle.
+The handle forms support and resistance, so look at the candlesticks forming the handle.
 What clues are they giving you?
-Is it hammer candlesticks or inverted hammer candlesticks?
-Or is it another indecision doji candlestick?

 Wait for confirmation of a direction after the handle breaks.
-Sometimes the stock will move back to test the new resistance level the handle forms to see if it’ll hold.
-You want to get a good entry especially if you’re using day trading strategies that work.
-Take our free candlestick reversals course.
+Sometimes, the stock will return to test the new resistance level the handle forms to see if it’ll hold.

 How Long Does It Take to Form?

-So, this pattern can take awhile to form.
-That’s why it’s important to see other patterns forming inside the inverted cup and handle.
-This way you can still trade it as it’s forming.
+So, this pattern can take a while to form.
+That’s why seeing other patterns forming inside the inverted cup and handle is important.
+This way, you can still trade it as it’s forming.

 Volume always plays a role in the completion of a pattern and the confirmation of the breakout.
-Make sure the resistance levels hold and the pattern doesn’t break down.
+Ensure the resistance levels hold and the pattern doesn’t break down.